songquanpeng/one-api/README.en.md

 - Support for models charged per use
 - Support for model wildcards
 - Support for starting the program using a configuration file
+- Support model price update
+- Support automatic acquisition of supplier models
+- Support chat only.
+If there is an incoming `function call` parameter after opening, the channel will be skipped.
+- Support payment

 ## Documentation